 In 1994 The shop became the Carrieton Community Store with local investors and Board management.
 Carrieton Progress Association bought the premises from council in 2007 and management has continued under a Board of elected members.
 Funding through a Drought Relief program and donations from the Rodeo Club and Carrieton Cropping Project in 2020 gave the shop a much-needed restoration and facelift.

-Today it operates on restricted hours as a general store / Post office with fuel, and gas.
+Today it operates on restricted hours as a general store / Post Office with fuel, and gas.
 The manager and staff offer friendly service to locals and tourists with local information.
-General comments from travelers relate their surprise at the display and variety of goods and service provided.
+General comments from travellers relate their surprise at the display and variety of goods and service provided.

 Carrieton Caravan Park

 A Caravan Park with a difference.
 Once a small country school (1882 -1997) the Carrieton community developed a caravan park within its grounds.
 Retaining the essential character of the school the park caters for travellers.
 It is situated within Carrieton on the R.M.Williams Way, bitumen highway leading to the northern Flinders and Outback.
 It provides a convenient overnight stay or chance to stay a while, enjoy the rural views, explore the local area or make day trips to popular locations in the Northern or Southern Flinders.

 Powered and Unpowered sites – Once the cricket ground of many serious junior cricket matches is a grassed area surrounded by shady trees and with open rural views looking to the Oladdie Ranges.
 16 powered sites with water – 8 grassed areas and 8 gravel sites.
 20 un-powered sites on grass and gravel.
 Swags extra.